matiasmicheletto/matiasmicheletto/README.md

 # About me
 Hi there! 👋
-I'm Matías, PhD, Electronic Engineer, educator and tech developer enthusiast, from Bahía Blanca, Argentina.
+I'm Matías, PhD, Electronic Engineer, educator and tech development enthusiast, from Bahía Blanca, Argentina.
 &nbsp;

 # Skills